Content Map Terms

 British Columbia Specific Information

-Breastfeeding can be used as a method of birth control, called the lactational amenorrhea method (LAM).
-But three conditions must be met to ensure its effectiveness:
+Breastfeeding can be used as a method of birth control.
+This is called the lactational amenorrhea method (LAM).
+But three conditions must be met to make sure that it works:

 • Your baby must be 6 months of age or younger.
-After your baby is 6 months old, you are much more likely to become pregnant and need to use another method of birth control to prevent pregnancy.
+After your baby is 6 months old, you are much more likely to become pregnant.
+You'll need to use another method of birth control to prevent pregnancy.

-• You must fully breastfeed your infant, meaning that the baby receives only breast milk.
-Also, breastfeeding must be maintained with both day and night feeding, and no long intervals can occur between feedings.
+• You must fully breastfeed your infant.
+This means that the baby receives only breast milk.
+You can't use formula or other supplements.
+And you have to breastfeed for both day and night feeding, with no long breaks between feedings.
 It's best if you don't go longer than 4 hours between feedings during the day and no more than 6 hours between feedings at night.

 • You must not have a period (amenorrhea).
-When your periods start, use an additional birth control method.
+When your periods start, use some other birth control method.

-After 6 months, even if you are breastfeeding exclusively and your period has not returned, you must use an additional form of birth control if you do not want to get pregnant.
+After 6 months, even if you breastfeed only and your period has not returned, you must use another form of birth control if you do not want to get pregnant.
 You can get pregnant before your first period.
-This is because you ovulate, then have your period.
+That's because you ovulate before you have your period.

-At any point during breastfeeding, use a reliable method of birth control if you do not want to get pregnant.
-Many methods are safe to use while you are breastfeeding, although some are more reliable than others.
-Options include:
+At any point during breastfeeding, use a reliable method of birth control if you don't want to get pregnant.
+Many methods are safe to use if you breastfeed, but some work better than others.
+Talk to your doctor about which type is best for you.

 • The shot, such as Depo-Provera.

 • Barrier methods, such as condoms or diaphragms.
-To increase their reliability, use them with spermicide or foam.
+To make them more effective, use them with spermicide or foam.
 Diaphragms are not widely available in Canada.
-Buying the necessary spermicidal jelly to use with the diaphragm is difficult.
+Buying the necessary spermicidal jelly to use with them is difficult.

-• An intrauterine device (IUD), which is placed inside your uterus by a health professional.
+• An intrauterine device (IUD).
+This is placed inside your uterus by a health professional.

-Fertility awareness is not recommended for birth control during breastfeeding.
+Fertility awareness isn't recommended for birth control during breastfeeding.
 This method is less reliable and harder to manage than other forms of birth control, especially since ovulation may not be regular while you are breastfeeding.

 Credits